JMSWRNR

 I wanted to be able to play games but also run demanding work tasks, and this was an amazing gaming/workstation hybrid.

-- The unethical restrictions on consumer-grade Nvidia GPUs can be removed by using nvidia-patch
+• The encoder restrictions on consumer-grade Nvidia GPUs can be removed by using nvidia-patch

 The Issue